 Myanmar

-A large, predominantly rural territory rich in natural resources, Myanmar (formerly Burma) enjoys a strategic geographical position between the Indian subcontinent, China and Southeast Asia.
-Since 2011, the country is witnessing relatively strong economic growth.
-AFD is supporting it so that the growth leads to sustainable development and solidarity, by acting primarily in the areas of energy, urban development, water resources and health.
+A large, predominantly rural country very rich in natural resources, Myanmar holds a strategic geographical position between the Indian subcontinent, China and Southeast Asia.
+Since 2012, Agence Française de Développement (AFD) has been supporting the country on its path towards sustainable and inclusive development through operations in the sectors of energy, urban development, water resources, and health.

 • logo linkedin